mcmvp9/p8105_finalproject/construct_dataset.md

 -   Spain, UEFA

-Just confederation missing: - Bosnia and Herzegovina, UEFA - Trinidad and Tobago, CONCACAF - United Arab Emirates, AFC
+Just confederation missing: - Bosnia and Herzegovina, UEFA, 51209 - Trinidad and Tobago, CONCACAF, 5128 - United Arab Emirates, AFC, 83600 -
+wales 20780 - england 130,279

 **I found majority of land area km so we could actually use that one, only one missing is England **